sighupio/furyctl/README.md

-Same as the previous section, but you can skip the infrastructure creation phase by not filling the section `infrastructure` in the `furyctl.yaml` file and running `furyctl create cluster --skip-phase infrastructure`.
+Same as the previous section, but you can skip the infrastructure creation phase by not filling the section `infrastructure` in the `furyctl.yaml` file and running `furyctl create cluster --start-from kubernetes`.

 #### Deploy a cluster step by step